Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Hawthorn has 47 active public transport stops, all of which are bus stops.
-These stops are served by 8 different routes that together facilitate 1,737 weekly passenger trips.
-The accessibility to these services is rated as excellent, with residents on average being located just 154 meters from the nearest stop.
+Mount Hawthorn has 48 active public transport stops, all of which are bus stops.
+These stops are served by 8 different routes that together facilitate 1,739 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located just 154 meters from the nearest stop.

-On a daily basis, there are an average of 248 trips across all routes, which translates to approximately 36 weekly trips per individual stop.
+Across all routes, service frequency averages 248 trips per day, which translates to approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport